Red-winged lark: Subspecies

+This species and the Kidepo lark (Corypha kidepoensis) were formerly treated as conspecific.
+The Kidepo lark was elevated to species status based on results of a comprehensive integrated study of the genus Corypha that was published in 2024.

 Description

 It is a larger version of the rufous-naped lark, with a more robust bill and longer tail, but their morphological and vocal features do not intergrade where they occur together.

 Distribution and habitat

 It has a patchy but quite extensive range in equatorial eastern Africa.
 It occurs within Ethiopia, Kenya, Somalia, South Sudan, Tanzania and Uganda, and its estimated global extent of occurrence is 660,000 km2.
 Its total population has yet to be quantified, but is believed to be large.

 Its natural habitat is savanna in tropical to subtropical dry, open, lowland.